joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5957547/2024/11/29/jaxson-dart-eli-manning-ole-miss-quarterback-record/

 **Trudeau Flies to Mar-a-Lago to See Trump Amid Tariff Concerns**\
-`Prime Minister Justin Trudeau of Canada is the first foreign G7 leader to visit President-elect Donald J. Trump since the election.
+`Prime Minister Justin Trudeau of Canada is the first G7 leader to visit President-elect Donald J. Trump in Florida since the election.
 He is under pressure to persuade Mr. Trump to back down from his tariff threat.`\
 https://nytimes.com/2024/11/29/world/canada/trudeau-trump-mar-a-lago-tariffs.html